 *Please note, most assignments have a maximum capacity and some may require a particular skill, such as plant or bird ID, so you might not be assigned to all of your top choices.

-We are currently accepting applications for HAAs for the 2018 Winter Semester - the deadline for submissions is Wednesday January 31st.
+We are currently accepting applications for HAAs for the 2018 Summer Semester - the deadline for submissions is Monday April 30th.

 To apply, please send an email telling us a little about yourself and why you are interested in becoming an Arb Ambassador.
 Please indicate which exploration stream interests you the most.
 Send your email to Jimmy Vincent, Coordinator of Education, Camps, and Community Outreach for the Humber Arboretum, at email@example.com